Yale University, Philosophy, B.A., 1987

 Question: How long are medication visits?

-Answer: An initial medication evaluation is scheduled for 90 minutes.
+Answer: All initial evaluations are scheduled for 90 minutes.
 At the end of this appointment we will discuss a treatment plan which includes the frequency of subsequent visits.
-Medication monitoring visits are 25 minutes long and are spaced apart depending upon how often we need to get together to review your medication treatment and make decisions about any changes that may be called for.
+Medication monitoring visits are 30 minutes long and are spaced depending upon how often we need to get together to review your medication treatment and make decisions about any changes that may be called for.
 If your medication is working well and your condition stable, I will ask you to see me every 6 months at a minimum.
 These checkup visits must be face to face and cannot be held over the phone.

 Question: What information do you need from me before our first appointment?